firezone/firezone/CONTRIBUTING.md

 [http://localhost:4000](http://localhost:4000) with email `firezone@localhost` and
 password `firezone1234`.

-### Start the Docker Development Cluster
+### Bootstrapping

-To run using docker follow these steps:
+To start the local development cluster, follow these steps:

 ```
 docker compose build